What is copyright?

 Ideas, facts, and processes are not subject to copyright.
 According to copyright law, in order to be eligible for copyright protection, a work must be creative and it must be fixed in a tangible medium.
 Names and titles are not, by themselves, subject to copyright.

-In some circumstances, it is possible to use a copyright-protected work without infringing the owner’s copyright.
-For more about this, you may want to learn about fair use.
-You can also get permission to use someone else's content in your video.
+It’s possible to use a copyright-protected work without infringing the owner’s copyright.
+Either through or fair use or getting permission to use someone else's content in your video.

 If you're thinking of using someone else's music in your video, learn more about your options for using music:

-Some content creators choose to make their work available for reuse with certain requirements.
-For more about this, you may wish to learn about the Creative Commons license.
+Some content creators choose to make their work available for reuse with certain requirements called a Creative Commons license.

 No. YouTube isn’t able to mediate rights ownership disputes.
 When we receive a complete and valid takedown notice, we remove the content as the law requires.
 When we receive a valid counter notification, we forward it to the person who requested the removal.
 After this, it’s up to the parties involved to resolve the issue in court.